 A cool paste was applied where it burnt most with pain.
 Such relief was unnecessary for a lord, but as a rare pardon, he allowed her to serve him as she should.

 "Speaking of which, I have yet to learn your name.
-You certainly do not just go by 'youkai', correct?" the miko asked after the wounds were bandaged.
+You certainly do not just go by 'youkai', correct?" the miko asked after she bandaged his eyes.

 Heh.
 Why should a lord as him answer her question?
-Should it not be her responsibility to know who she served?
+Should it not be her responsibility to know whom she served?

 But once, just once he would reward her with his name.

 "Sesshoumaru." he demanded - demanded her to remember it.

 There was a long silence, followed by the sound of shuffling as the miko pushed something towards him.
 He could not see its steam, but he could feel its searing wetness by his lips.

 The miko must've prepared it just before she came.